+0.1: Original version

+0.2: Changes based on comments from Liwen and resolution from Alfred and Rossi

+0.3 Comments from Alfred on Resolutions and added Table header

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGax Draft.
 This introduction is not part of the adopted material.